deusx7/deusx7.github.io/Posts/HTB/Writeups/CozyHosting/CozyHosting.md

 ![](attachments/20231021012447.png)

 since I knew it could execute shell commands I decided to try and get a reverse shell by creating a shell.sh script containing simple bash reverse shell online from https://www.revshells.com/, starting a python server in the same directory as my script in order to host it so I can download it on the target machine using curl.
 After that change the permission to make sure it can be executed and lastly start a Netcat listener and run the script.
-Noticing that there can't be any space between the commands because burpsuite won't interpret the request properly, I instead add ${IFS} which basically equates to nothing so it can serve as a space.
+Noticing that there can't be any space between the commands because burpsuite won't interpret the request properly, Iinstead add ${IFS} which basically equates to nothing so it can serve as a space.

 ![](attachments/20231021012629.png)